 What we’ve discussed in this post forms the bones of pre-production across multiple formats, but our list of pre-production steps certainly isn’t exhaustive.

-The most important thing to remember in getting any project ready for its production phase is to remain open to possibilities and vigilant against potential challenges.
-If you suddenly realize you have to figure out how to start a production company, in order to produce your next project, don’t panic; simply focus on the task at hand.
+The most important thing in getting any project ready for its production phase is being open to possibilities and vigilant against potential challenges.
+If you suddenly realize you must figure out how to start a production company to produce your next project, don’t panic; simply focus on the task.

 Free Resource